open-life-science/ols-theme/README.md

 ## Customisation

-   Modify the theme files, layouts, includes, and assets to match your organisation's branding and requirements.
+It is possible to modify the theme files, layouts, includes, and assets to match your organisation's branding and requirements.

 ## Contributing